-Fred started in the Graphic sector, first as graphic drawer in important printing studios, where he learnt this job from great professionals.
+Fred started in the Graphic sector, first as a graphic drawer in known printing studios, where he learnt this job from great professionals.
 His skills as illustrator and Graphic designer led him into the advertising world during a long period of time.
 He also worked as Art director in several companies within the Visual communication sector.

 His art-work reflects multiple styles and techniques with a special and multifaceted way to face briefs, from pure line drawing to mixed techniques, but also using collage and creative photomontage.

 His own style has been influenced by his first works: posters, book covers, CD and packaging.
-He has always been influenced by the design so alive in Barcelona, which is the creative mirror of his insatiable and inherent curiosity.
+He has always been influenced by the design being so alive in Barcelona, which is the creative mirror of his insatiable and inherent curiosity.
 His works for public and private entities have won great prestige thanks to his stubborn constancy for self-improvement, that he continues to practice every day with enthusiasm in his studio located in Barcelona.

-He worked during his professional carrer as a textile industrial designer.
+He worked during his professional career as a textile industrial designer.
 He studied photography in the International Centre of Photography of Barcelona and also carried out communication seminaries at the EINA School.
 He has been exhibited in several galleries of Barcelona such as Sala Espectrum Canon, Sala 4 Gats, Espai 30 as well as in other galleries of Madrid, Zaragoza, Teruel and Palma de Mallorca.

 Lombart lives and enjoys photography since he was very young.
-His hobby and passion for this art has always accompanied him, influenced by his father and brother, who worked with passion in the photography art industry.
+His hobby and passion for this art has always accompanied him, influenced by his father and brother, who worked with passion in the art photography industry.

 He considers himself lucky to live in Barcelona, a city he admires and enjoys with passion.

-The human element is very important in the work of Lombart, too, as it contributes to awaken emotions and feelings.
-In colour or black and white, he searches in his photographs to capture the daily emotions of his city.
+The human element is very important in the work of Lombart, as it contributes to awaken emotions and feelings.
+In colour or in black and white, he searches in his photographs to capture the daily emotions of his city.

-Through my father and since I was born, I live photography as something essential in my life.
+Through my father and ever since I was born, I live photography as something essential in my life.
 I have always been impressed by the large formats.
 I have created a very precise technique that allows any image to have an incredible depth. [/vc_column_text][vc_text_separator title="The Artist's vision" title_align="separator_align_left" color="custom" accent_color="#378cba" el_class="h2_azul"][vc_column_text] “Unique Focal Panorama with control over the perspective”, this technique allows to realize large size photos, large landscape panoramic shots, with an exceptional depth that makes the observer feel as part of the image.
 The right perspective is the best means to create a tridimensional feeling in a photography.
 The human eye calculates any distance based on the reduction of the measure of an object and the angle of convergence of the lines (linear perspective).
 Depending on the lens and the distance, the resulting image will have more or less depth.
 The sensation of depth is really an illusion, but it is a very important technique in the composition.

 I'm mad about Barcelona and its surroundings, as each shot allows the public to enter its singular places and spaces.
 I go on exploring this technique, to share real images. [/vc_column_text][/vc_column][/vc_row][vc_row][vc_column width="1/6"][/vc_column][vc_column width="1/6"][/vc_column][vc_column width="1/6"][/vc_column][vc_column width="1/2"][vc_text_separator title="The first photograph" title_align="separator_align_left" color="custom" accent_color="#378cba" el_class="h2_azul"][vc_single_image image="31" css_animation="appear" alignment="center" border_color="grey" img_link_target="_self" img_size="medium"][vc_column_text] In this photo, we see Jordi LLobet when he was a child and he was shooting his first photo.
 This moment was captured by his father, Josep Llobet i Cassó, in 1962. [/vc_column_text][/vc_column][/vc_row][vc_row][vc_column][vc_column_text][/vc_column_text][/vc_column][/vc_row]

-Currently, Ignasi is part of the Fujifilm X-Photographers, a privilege reduced to only 600 photographers from all over the world.
+Currently, Ignasi is part of the Fujifilm X-Photographers, a privilege given to only 600 photographers from all over the world.
 He has won prizes as advertiser and as photographer.
 As photographer, we can highlight the following prizes and mentions: